William And Ruth Scott Family Foundation Inc

 - No public application process exists - This foundation awards grants through trustee discretion and established relationships, not competitive applications

-- Focus on major institutional partnerships - Primary beneficiaries are University of Nebraska system campuses and Omaha Community Foundation network organizations
+- Focus on major institutional partnerships - Primary beneficiaries are University of Nebraska system campuses and Omaha Community Foundation network organisations

-- Very large, strategic investments - Average grant of ~$4.1 million (8 grants totaling $32.9M in 2023) indicates focus on transformative capital projects and major programs
+- Very large, strategic investments - Average grant of approximately $4.1 million (8 grants totaling approximately $33M in 2023) indicates focus on transformative capital projects and major programmes

-- Education and children are paramount - The foundation's explicit mission emphasizes empowering children to become changemakers; this is the lens through which all giving is evaluated
+- Education and children are paramount - The foundation's explicit mission emphasises empowering children to become changemakers; this is the lens through which all giving is evaluated

-- Multi-generational Nebraska commitment - Both founders are Nebraska natives and UNL alumni; the foundation strongly favors Nebraska-based initiatives with lasting community impact
+- Multi-generational Nebraska commitment - Both founders are Nebraska natives and UNL alumni; the foundation strongly favours Nebraska-based initiatives with lasting community impact

 - Relationship-driven giving - Family governance and John Scott's active nonprofit involvement suggest relationships with board members and trusted community leaders are pathways to consideration